foxxmg/ember-semantic-test-helpers/README.md

 Exposes semantic helpers based on https://github.com/emberjs/rfcs/pull/327 RFC

-The goal of this addon is to promote a path way to aria compatibility for ember applications and addons. while improving developer ergonomics.
+The goal of this addon is to promote a path way to aria compatibility for ember applications and addons, while improving developer ergonomics.

 An element must be perceivable to  **assistive technologies** in order to have a democratized internet.
 If an element is not perceivable then it is should not be perceivable to tests either.